Datacenters of the Future: A Shifting Landscape from the Core to the Edge

 - Research and development — Research with a scientific imperative, but sometimes without a clear business case, will also shape future datacenter design and operation.
 A number of new and emerging technologies are likely to produce significant changes in the economics of running datacenters.
 These include quantum computing, silicon photonics, memristors and high-speed, high-bandwidth networks including 5G.

-- Edge datacenters – The term‘edge computing’ covers a range of workload types and use cases, including some that are established and some that are emerging.
+- Edge datacenters — The term edge computing covers a range of workload types and uses cases, including some that are established and some that are emerging.
 Demand at the edge is expected to be a significant driver for new datacenter types and form factors including micro-datacenters (small form-factor sites including prefabricated micro-modular sites) but also new centralized facilities (This is explored in more detail below).

-Accurately predicting the evolution of physical datacenter design and operation over the long term is obviously challeng- ing.
+Accurately predicting the evolution of physical data center design and operation over the long term is obviously challenging.
 The number and types of datacenter form factors have changed significantly since the early days of the mainframe.
-We expect that pace of change to continue into the foreseeable future, with a move away from generalist, inefficient (usually) enterprise-owned sites.
+We expect that pace of change to continue into the foreseeable future, with a move away from a generalist, inefficient (usually) enterprise-owned sites.

 It is possible to identify a number of future datacenter types (some of which exist today) that are likely to dominate in the next decade and beyond.
 Future datacenter types could include, but not be limited to, the following: